 In the Doctor Who New AdventuresSleepy by Kate Orman, the Doctor vows early on that this time everybody lives: "villains, innocents, everyone."
 And he seems to have succeeded ... until he remembers that one person was killed in an accidental fire, when he was somewhere else.

 The Christopher Buckley political satire The White House Messinverts this trope.
 In an Alternate History where the Democrats win the White House in 1988, president John Tucker handles a terrorist insurrection in Bermuda, without killing a single person, by spraying a gas that makes the entire island fall asleep.
 The media, even in the United States, characterize him as a monster.
 Later on, when people actually die in a conventional commando raid, Tucker is devastated, but no one else cares.

-Perhaps paradoxically (given the name), Terminus is one of these too.
-At least, there are no on screen deaths.
+Perhaps paradoxically (given the name), "Terminus".
+At least, there are no on-screen deaths.

 Mendol Ikemen has not one, but two faked deaths.
 The first is from the idols stabbing themselves with fake knives, and the second is the girls being shot with blanks.

 Being monster hunters, the boys from Supernatural don't usually find out about a hunt unless someone has died already.
 But in one episode, "Home", the brothers go to the site before anyone dies, since Sam had a vision, making it the first Everybody Lives episode.
 A guy does get his arm ground up in a garbage disposal, though.